This post contains compensated links. Please read our disclaimer for more info.

-With regards to Bali vaccinations you need to visit your doctor well before you go to ask about any vaccinations they may recommend and discuss any other health issues.
+With regards to Bali vaccinations, you need to visit your doctor well before you go to ask about any vaccinations they recommend and discuss any other health issues.
 They may recommend Typhoid and Hep A injections for Bali, on top of the usual childhood vaccinations.

 Packing for Bali

-Best Travel Insurance for Bali
+Best Travel Insurance Bali

 Weather in Bali

-We find the best time to travel to Bali in May/June and September/October, as the weather tends to be more consistent and not as humid.
-Also around these months, it tends to be mid-season so prices can be better than the peak times of Christmas or July/August.
-The sun tends to rise around 6:15 a.m. with the sun setting around 6:00 pm.
-This is consistent through the year as Bali is so close to the equator.
-Around the inland mountains the temperature drops a bit and the nights can be chilly.
+We find the best time to travel to Bali is during May/June and September/October.
+The weather tends to be more consistent and not as humid.
+Also around these months it tends to be mid-season, so prices can be cheaper than the peak times of Christmas or July/August.
+The sun tends to rise around 6:00 am with the sun setting around 6:00 pm.
+This is consistent throughout the year as Bali is close to the equator.
+Around the inland mountains near Ubud the temperature drops a bit and the nights can be chilly.